 Dig deeper into the viewer’s psychology, and start working.

-Ask more and more to your clients about it.
+Ask more and more of your clients about it.

 4. A Big Yes-Yes to Symmetry

-Even if you want to make a funky logo, there is still some importance of proportions and symmetry.
+Even if you want to make a funky logo, there is still some importance in proportions and symmetry.

 One should always follow this rule to make the design more unique, ownable, and professional.